ethaeral/ChatGQT/_posts/_notes/2023-05-08-Large-Scale-ML.md

 A strategy used to mitigate the potential data loss in the event of a system or component failure.
 IIN the most basic form, it involves writing identical data to more than one device or location.
 MOre efficient techniques like erasure coding incorporate mathematics to recover lost data without referring to an explicit copy of the data.
 #### Hadoop Distributed File System
 An open-source Apache software product which provides a distributed storage framework
+               -> Name Node Cluster with hot stand by -  Keeps track of which bit of data goes where Request -> HDFS Client -> Data Node 2
+                -> Data Node 1

+Uses erasure coding instead of simple replication with an XOR to create a parity bit or something more advance like Reed-Soloman encoding

+Sometimes data replication can happen through the process of the producer, broker, and consumer acknowledgements to prevent that we can use Kafka Connector sink -> Exactly-once Semantics

+Connects broker and consumer, will guarantees no duplicates
 #### Avro
 A row-oriented data serializer provided by Apache
+- Good for queries which need all columns
+- Good for heavy write load
+- JSON schema supports evolutions
 #### Parquet
 A column-oriented data storage format provided Apache
+- Good for queries which need some columns
+- Good for heavy read load
+- Schema challenged with evolution
+- Good for sparse data
+- Good compression performance
 #### Exactly-once Semantics
 Guarantees that an object within a distributed system is processed exactly once.
 Other semantics include maybe, at-least-once and at-most-once
+#### Kafka Transactions
+- Uses unique transactional IDs for each producer tied to metadata to ensure that each data committed to the broker is complete -> Sometimes Kafka Streams API simplifies code
 ### Data Processing
 #### Recommendation Carousel
 A component within a graphical or conversational user interface which presents recommendations to a user.
 This can include products, ads, and media content.